Job vacancy

 We can only interview a small number of candidates.
 Even if you have all the essential qualities, you may not be shortlisted for interview.

 Question 1.
-Values, attitudes and beliefs
+Values and attitudes

 There is no word limit for this question.
 Write as much as you feel necessary to make the points you would like to make.